 - Is an antioxidant ingredient: Chia seed oil has strong antioxidant properties and is full of highly beneficial ingredients for the skin.

 - Rich in fatty acids: When it's used in skincare, chia seed oil is especially beneficial because of its composition of fatty acids.
-It contains linoleic acid (omega-6 fatty acid) and more than 60% alpha-linolenic acid (omega-3 fatty acid), which, Plescia explains, is one of the highest for any plant source.
+It contains linoleic acid (omega-6 fatty acid) and more than 60 percent alpha-linolenic acid (omega-3 fatty acid), which, Plescia explains, is one of the highest for any plant source.

 Side Effects of Chia Seed Oil